alexmortali/grapple/README.md

 Along with adding shadows I made some unplanned changes to the about page.
 This page was particularly boring so I added a counter section which the user will see when they load the page.
 The interaction with the user by seeing the numbers go up may make them more interested in the page and go on to read the about content.

+# Set Backs
+- There was only one real set back during the development process.
+This was towards the beginning of development when I originally chose to use class based views.
+Having no experience in class based views it proved very tricky for my and was taking far to long to develop along with myself not having a deep understanding of what I was creating.
+This lead to me switching back to function based views and development was back on track.

 # Features
 ### Current Features
   #### Sign Up: